 There are different mixtures of manure.
 Some people like to separate the urine from the excrements, this is possible yet not necessary.
 Organic kitchen-waste can be thrown into the composting toilet or can be composted separately.
 The decision can be taken according to one's needs and local experiences.

 In areas with scarce water (like Ibiza) a water closet with the use of drinking water is problematic anyway.
 A composting toilet on the other hand gets along with no water use at all.
 Only for washing one's hands afterwards is a bit of water needed.
 For this purpose the rain water might be used that falls on the toilet roof; it can be caught in a container to be ready for use.
 After use the same water can still serve for watering plants in the garden.

 Those who know the protection of the environment only from moralising suggestions, may tend to believe that this all is mere theory and difficultly can be put in practice.
 But - the beauty of the composting toilet lies in the fact that it has been used for millennia.
 The Wikipedia has the keyword "composting toilet" in quite a few languages with reports from practical experiences and a historical view.
 The fact that the public shows a growing interest in this topic, can be seen in that Joseph Jenkins' "Humanure Handbook" quickly became a bestseller.

-It's curious that on Ibiza just in the party and car centre "Casita Verde" there are two composting toilets which work very well.
+It's curious that on Ibiza just in the hippie meeting centre "Casita Verde" there are two composting toilets which work very well.

 Joseph Jenkins: The Humanure Handbook.
 A Guide to composting human manure.
 Grove City, PA 2005, 3rd edition.